CREATING FUTURES FREE OF LEAD POISONING

 You are eligible to apply if you operate a child care program (day care, pre-school, etc.) in the City of Cleveland that serves children aged 0-5 in a facility (home, storefront, commercial, etc) that was built prior to 1978.

-What types of repairs qualify?
+What types of work qualify?

 Eligible repairs include lead interim control improvements, such as remediation and clearance.
 Remediation practices that are included in this work include repairs such as paint stabilization, surface treatments to minimize friction or prevent impact, floor treatment and coverings, and window and door replacements.